ArthurPrewette/Lecture-Buddy/README.md

 ============
 Supports python 3.(7-10)

-Refer to the dependencies of the following libraries that need to be installed:
+The following libraries need to be installed and have their own dependencies:

 * Pillow
 * errno